dfds/infrastructure-modules/security/cloudtrail-s3/README.md

-# Cloudtrail module
+# Cloudtrail S3 module
-This module can be used to configure A trail for AWS Cloudtrail in an aws account.
-The configured trail will send logs to an existing S3 bucket.
+This module can be used to configure S3 bucket for storing AWS Cloudtrail in an aws account.

 ## How do you use this module?